xuankimtran/docs-1/pages/katalon-studio/docs/fixtures-listeners.md

 description:
 ---

-## SetUp() and TearDown() for Test Suite and Test Case
+## setUp() and tearDown() for Test Suite and Test Case

 Automation testers usually want to specify prerequisite and clean-up configurations for their test cases.
 With the prerequisite configuration, the test engine must take specific actions before starting test execution.
 For clean-up configuration, the test engine must carry out some actions after the test execution finishes.

-Every test suite from your projects now has been equipped to run either **SetUp** or **TearDown** methods, which are groups of your own defined test steps before or after executing a Test Suite.
-This feature is another useful extension besides [Test Listeners](/katalon-studio/docs/test-listeners-test-hooks.html) to extend your current testing flow as much as possible.
+Every test suite from your projects now has been equipped to run either **setUp** or **tearDown** methods, which are groups of your own defined test steps before or after executing a Test Suite.
+This feature is another useful extension besides the Test Listeners to extend your current testing flow as much as possible.

-In the **Test Suite** interface, the **Script** tab generates sample **SetUp** and **TearDown** methods to be used.
+In the **Test Suite** interface, the **Script** tab generates sample **setUp** and **tearDown** methods to be used.
 We selected some samples below to illustrate using SetUp/TearDown methods in a test suite:

 ``` groovy
 /**